 Before pre-workouts were created, athletes and sportsmen would drink a cup of coffee before beginning their training or workout as caffeine has components that keep you alert and awake.
-Similarly, pre-workouts have a similar mixture of components which keep you alert, awake and help you to train better, faster and harder.
+Similarly, pre-workouts have a similar mixture of components that keep you alert, awake, and help you to train better, faster, and harder.

 Pre-workout was first created in Italy in 1982 by California.
 It was formulated by Dan Duchane and was named Ultimate Orange.
 This concoction quickly grew and was taken by many bodybuilders.